leplatrem/blog.mathieu-leplatre.info/content/Dev/python_good_practices_2020.rst

 - `Pypeln <https://github.com/cgarciae/pypeln>`_ for concurrent async pipelines
 - `towncrier <https://github.com/hawkowl/towncrier>`_ to automate CHANGELOG entries
 - `uvicorn <https://www.uvicorn.org>`_ for a performant ASGI server

+I hope you found this article interesting!
+If you think something in this article is utterly wrong, please shout out!